Part of the Kubota Repair Manuals.

 Built around the V1505-T-E4 and D1305-E4 engines, HST drivetrain, and DPF after-treatment, the B2650HSDC and B3350HSDC compact cab tractors share one service manual: OEM #9Y111-08220, 470 pages.
 Wiring diagrams cover both chassis.
-Fifteen pages of hydraulic schematics map the HST pump, three-point hitch control valve, position control, and steering circuit, while 100 pages of exploded views trace every fastener from the front axle to the cabin A/C compressor.
-Four troubleshooting sections work through engine no-start, HST faults, brake drag, and front axle wander, each with a cause-and-remedy table.
-Rear wheel bolts torque to 196-225 N·m; front wheel nuts go to 78-90 N·m.
+Hydraulic schematics map the HST pump, three-point hitch control valve, position control, and steering circuit, while exploded views trace every fastener from the front axle to the cabin A/C compressor.
+Troubleshooting sections work through engine no-start, HST faults, brake drag, and front axle wander, each with a cause-and-remedy table.
+Rear wheel bolts torque to 200-220 N·m; front wheel nuts go to 78-90 N·m.
 When the machine sits idle, this gets you the factory number on the first try, searchable by keyword on any device.

 What's Inside This Kubota B2650HSDC, B3350HSDC Manual